Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

 \subsection{Optimal Policy Learning using Parametric, Linear Exposure Models}

 In this section, we propose \ql and \al methods for solving \cref{eq:optObjCost}.
 Motivated by domain knowledge that outcome unit potential outcomes are determined by an aggregate exposure level, we assume the outcome model is linear in $\Ei$.
+This assumption not only simplifies the policy optimization, but enhances the interpretability of the optimal solution.
 For illustration purposes, we present methods based on parametric forms.
 Please note that such results can be generalized.
-Namely, the methods below can be extended to multiple timepoints, semi/nonparametric models under appropriate smoothness conditions, and general outcome model forms.
-See \cref{sec:generalizations} for details.
+Namely, the methods below can be extended to semi/nonparametric models under appropriate smoothness conditions and general outcome model forms.
+See Appendix \labelcref{sec:generalizations} for details.
+At a high level, we are able to derive inferential results by employing the multiplier central limit theorem as \cite{suModelingEstimation}, and regret bounds by spatial mixing assumptions of the outcome units as \cite{Jenish2009}.
+We now describe our setup in more detail, while the formal proofs can be found in the appendix.
 Here, we assume the following outcome model.